 - Paid or incurred within a reasonable period of time before or after you took out the loan.

-Publication 970, Tax Benefits for Education for use in preparing 2019 tax returns, is extremely helpful to read through all the technicalities for more information.
-Another cool tool is this Interactive Tax Assistant questionnaire, which helps you determine if you can deduct the interest you paid on a student or educational loan for the 2017, 2018 or 2019 tax year(s).
+IRS Publication 970, Tax Benefits for Education for use in preparing 2021 tax returns.
+It's extremely helpful to read through all the technicalities for more information.
+Another cool tool is this Interactive Tax Assistant questionnaire.
+It helps taxpayers determine if they can deduct the interest paid on a student or educational loan for previous tax year(s).

-- Your loan servicer should send you a Form 1098-E, Student Loan Interest Statement, if they received interest payments of $600 or more on one or more qualified student loans.
-This document will tell you how much you can deduct.
+- Your student loan servicer or lender should send you a Form 1098-E, Student Loan Interest Statement, if they received interest payments of $600 or more on one or more qualified student loans.
+This tax form will tell you how much you can deduct.

-- This deduction is reported on Schedule 1 of the borrower’s tax return.
+- This deduction is reported on Schedule 1 of the borrower’s income tax return.

 - The deduction’s cost savings to you may not be as significant as you think.
-Don’t be upset if you now make too much money to be able to deduct student loan interest — and definitely don’t keep student loans around for this purpose.
+So, don’t be upset if you now make too much money to be able to deduct student loan interest on your federal income tax.
+Definitely don’t keep your student loan debt around for this purpose.

-- If you have a $0 required payment on your income-driven repayment plan, you cannot claim the student loan interest deduction because you did not actually pay any interest.
+- If you have a $0 monthly payment on your federal loans because you're enrolled in an income-driven repayment plan, you can't claim the student loan interest deduction.
+This is because you didn't actually pay any interest.

-Consider working with a professional on your taxes if you’re unsure how to take full advantage of all the deductions and credits that you can.
-We are the go-to for figuring out your student loan and tax integrated strategy, but for actually filing your taxes, we suggest tax affiliate [email protected].
-Reach out and mention us to get the special Student Loan Planner discount.
+Consider working with a professional on your taxes if you’re unsure how to take full advantage of all the tax breaks that you can.
+We are the go-to for figuring out your student loan and tax integrated strategy, but for actually filing your taxes, we suggest tax affiliate ben@magnitaxexperts.com.
+Reach out and mention us to get the special Student Loan Planner® discount.

 Do you feel confident in your overall student loan plan?
 If not, schedule your custom student loan plan consultation with us.